 If you'd wondered casually where Guy Maddin's been all these weeks, months, years, then you haven't read the snootier cineaste tabloids that remind us he's traveled the world and the eighteen seas shooting weird shorts on weird soundstages with his cool (and/or literally cold) friends.
-Now he's slung all those shorts together in order to re-witness the allegorical birth of cinema, from its slow crawl out of the silent fallopian Méliès ocular orifice, gaining momentum like an uncooked bullet monocle crosscutting through Intolerance valleys to come home and find Jolson belting out "Mammy" as the heavy silence of his meshugginah papa offers barbed wire reproach against this strange speeding cokey locomotive...
-I mean, it's jazz papa!
+Now he's slung all those shorts together in order to re-witness the allegorical birth of cinema, from its slow crawl out of the silent fallopian Méliès ocular orifice--gaining momentum like an uncooked bullet monocle, crosscutting through Intolerance valleys--to slop to the dusty floor in time to find Jolson belting out "Mammy" as the heavy silence of his meshugginah papa offers barbed wire reproach.
+Too late, old rabbi Joslon!
 Vitaphone 4ever... and then... what?

-Then, wondering what kind of Brakhage-based nonlinearity cinema might have grown tall on had the silent-to-sound conversion gone differently, Maddin sets to wandering the land between true expressionism and hipster retro-narrative.
-Tip-toeing through the sprockets and into the tulip bed unconscious, he tallies the dreams of everyone who ever fell asleep on a speeding train (ala Lars Von Trier's Europa), and finds a new form of cinematic vision, one overtly moored to the speed of rotating locomotive reels, 24 frames a second, like speed bumps in the track.
-The landscape scrolling oast outside the window suddenly skips!
-It's jamming!
-The passing scenery freezes and starts burning up under the blazing light of the projector, until it's all bright white light, and then the house lights come on, the audience groans like groggy nappers, refuses to leave.
-Maddin uses the melted copper nitrate for booster shots from doctors Mabuse and Caligari.
-He pays a visit his old Boards of Canada childhood's tawdry pock-marked classroom instructional videos; he has a dream that John Berryman was right.... there, in the water like fluoride, crossing the racing lines and looking both ways before learning how to take a bath.
-The bath.
-Here come mothers or actresses paid to wear motherly clothes, scrubbing us so thoroughly we can feel Liv Ullman's breathing on the screen of our thin skin.
-But in our shame we then notice he horrified rubes peeping through the sideshow curtains at our Oedipal naked soapy infant bodies!
-A mere dissolve later and we're an old man doomed to die in an abyss of black tail leader.
-Infancy = Amnesia!
+Then, wondering what kind of Brakhage-based nonlinearity cinema might have grown up on had the silent-to-sound conversion gone differently, Maddin sets to wandering the largely unexplored land betwixt German expressionism and post-nouvelle vague hipster retro meta-narrative.
+Tip-toeing through the sprockets and into the tulip bed unconsciousness, out the shutter, through the gate, and into the blackness beyond any flicker fusion threshold, he tallies the dreams of everyone who ever fell asleep on a speeding train (ala Lars Von Trier's Europa), and finds a new form of cinematic vision, one overtly moored to the speed of rotating locomotive reels, 24 frames a second, like speed bumps in the track, and no flicker from the shutter to give the illusion of a single moving image; the landscape scrolling past outside the window skips its sprockets.
+The passing scenery freezes and starts burning up under the blazing light of the projector until it's all bright white light.
+The house lights come on.
+The audience groans like groggy nappers.
+They refuse to leave, or to even fully wake, until the light is turned so bright the hair on their arms singes.

-Even if their husks are swept up with the dropped popcorn at the end of the night, they had that moment... and they're still here.
-We can smell their burnt impression when the lamp's left on.
-They're gone now but the show goes on, repeating every two hours, until the late show lets you out into a parking lot that's as still as a tomb.
+Even if their husks are swept up with the dropped popcorn at the end of the night, dem moths had that one shining moment... and they're still here.
+We can smell their burnt impression when the lamp's left on too long.
+The light's off now, the smell is gone, but the show goes on, repeating every two hours tomorrow starting at 11 AM, until the late show lets you out into a parking lot that's as still as a tomb.
 The road home is waiting for you to finally fall.. asleep... so the orgy.. can begin, right under your sleeping nose.

 |Margot (Clara Furey) of the Ridden Red Wolves|